Raised Beds vs. In-Ground Gardening: Which Method Grows the Best Garden?

 Although most discussion around garden beds is directly centered around raised bed gardening, it’s worth mentioning that beds can be grown directly in the ground, too.
 A block planting layout planted directly in the ground has some of the benefits and drawbacks of both raised bed and row gardening.
 An in-ground bed may be an efficient use of space for a small garden that’s more accessible and easier to maintain.
 An in-ground bed uses the existing soil, so consider that as well.

-You may decide to use a mixture of rows and beds, depending on what you plant in your garden and what space you have available.
-For example, you may have an herb garden planted in raised beds but decide that you prefer the ease of maintaining and harvesting your squash, beans, cucumbers, tomatoes, and melons when they are planted in rows or mounds.
+Depending on what you plant in your garden and what space you have available, you may decide to use a mixture of rows and beds.
+For example, you may have an herb garden planted in raised beds but decide that you prefer the ease of maintaining and harvesting your squash, beans, cucumbers, tomatoes, and melons when they are grown in rows or mounds.

 A Three Sisters garden is a sort of hybrid design that might look more like rows or beds.
 Even though these three companion plants might be planted in rows of mounds or hills of the plants grouped together, the end result can look like a more densely packed bed.

-Whether you decide to plant in rows, beds, or some combination of the two, be open and confident enough to change if you decide something isn’t working.
+Whether you decide to plant in-ground in rows, raised beds, or some combination of the two, be open and confident enough to change if something isn’t working.
 There’s no substitute for experience when it comes to finding out what works best for you in your gardening journey.

 Resources: